 - Performs other related duties as assigned.

-Bachelor's Degree in Engineering, Environmental Engineering or Environmental Studies or a related sustainability or environmental degree program.
-At least two (2) or more years of progressively responsible experience related to sustainability.
-Evidence of a strong passion for sustainability practices and experience in resource conservation, sustainability policy, practices, and processes is required.
+Bachelor's Degree in Environmental Engineering, Environmental Studies or a related sustainability or environmental degree program.
+Three (3) years of progressively responsible experience related to sustainability.
+One year of lead or supervisory experience.

-- Advanced principles and practices in the area of resource conservation and sustainability;
+- Advanced principles and practices in resource conservation and sustainability;

 - Utilities, facilities maintenance and operations infrastructure;